United States Department of Health and Human Services: Prevention and Wellness

 The prevention and wellness program's main idea is to give the American people the ability to live the healthiest and best lifestyle physically that they can.
 They are the ones who deal with vaccines and immunizations, which fight from common diseases to deadly ones.
-The nutrition & fitness program that are the basics of healthy eating and regular exercise.
-Health screenings & family health history which are crucial in the knowledge of each individual's health and body.
-A severely important one especially in today's society is mental health and substance abuse in where they help people with mental illness and drug abuse.
-Lastly, they help with environmental health where people are researching and studying how our environments both physical and metaphorically have a short- and long-term effect on our health and wellness.
+The nutrition & fitness program are the basics of healthy eating and regular exercise.
+Health screenings & family health history are crucial in the knowledge of each individual's health and body.
+A severely important one especially in today's society is mental health and substance use where they help people with mental illness and drug abuse.
+Lastly, they help with environmental health where people are researching and studying how our environments both physical and metaphorical have short- and long-term effects on our health and wellness.

 Strengthening Communities Fund

-In June 2010, the Department of Health & Human Services created the Strengthening Communities Fund as part of the American Recovery and Reinvestment Act.
-The fund was appropriated $50 million to be given as grants to organizations in the United States who were engaged in Capacity Building programs.
+In June 2010, the Department of Health and Human Services created the Strengthening Communities Fund as part of the American Recovery and Reinvestment Act.
+The fund was appropriated $50 million to be given as grants to organizations in the United States that were engaged in Capacity Building programs.
 The grants were given to two different types of capacity builders: